rmarianski/GeoGit/doc/manual/source/start/installation.rst

 Pre-built binaries are available for GeoGit.

 #.
 If not already on your system, install a `Java JDK <http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html>`_.
-A Java JRE is not sufficient to run GeoGit.
+GeoGit requires Java 7 or higher to run.
+Make sure the `java` executable is accessible (i.e. check your PATH environment variable) and the JAVA_HOME environment variable points to the JDK or JRE installation directory.

 #.
 After the JDK is installed, navigate to http://geogit.org and click :guilabel:`Download`.